 SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Transplanted kidney.
-Power Doppler ultrasound scan of a transplanted kidney with partial blood flow (orange) in a 35-year-old man.
-The kidney is seen as the oval shape at centre left, outlined by a dark band (cortex, outer layer).
+Colour Doppler ultrasound scan of venous (blue) and arterial (red) blood flow in a transplanted kidney in a 48-year-old woman.
+The kidney is seen as the darker oval shape that fills nearly the whole scan.
 Transplantation replaces a failed, or failing, kidney with a donor kidney.
 The body's two kidneys filter nitrogenous waste (mostly urea) from the blood, excreting it in urine.
-Doppler ultrasound scanning detects moving fluids, such as blood, by the frequency change they cause when reflecting high-frequency sound waves.
-Power Doppler scans use colour to show the moving fluid, but do not show the direction of the flow.
+Colour Doppler ultrasound scanning colour-codes moving fluids, such as blood, by detecting the frequency change they cause when reflecting high-frequency sound waves.
+Flow towards (red) and away (blue) from the detector can be shown.

 Model release not required.
 Property release not required.